-(client IP) column in the access logs.
-For more information about CloudFront access logs, see
+IP) column in the access logs.
+For more information about CloudFront access logs, see Access Logs.

 The following procedure explains how to use the CloudFront console to add geo restriction to an existing web distribution.
 For information about how to use the console to create a web distribution, see Working with Web Distributions.

 To use the CloudFront console to add geo restriction to your CloudFront web distribution

 Sign in to the AWS Management Console and open the CloudFront console at https://console.aws.amazon.com/cloudfront/.